Ramy-Nour/Uptown-FS/README.md

 - Added .devcontainer/devcontainer.json with forwardPorts and postStartCommand.
 - Vite HMR configured for Codespaces (wss + origin).
 - Docker Compose passes Codespaces env vars into client service.
 - Inventory deals page now shows a clear empty-state message for sales roles.
-It explains that units only appear after: (1) Financial Admin creates drafts linked to a Unit Model with approved standard pricing, and (2) Financial Manager approves the drafts to mark them AVAILABLE.
+It explains that units only appear after: (1) CRM Admin creates drafts linked to a Unit Model with approved standard pricing, and (2) Top Management approves the drafts to mark them AVAILABLE.
 This helps when inventory appears in Admin pages but not under Deals → Inventory.
 - Client Information enhanced: added Birth Date and moved the Egyptian ID scanner into the Client Information section (ClientIdScanner) so consultants can scan and auto-fill name, ID, address directly.
 - Create Deal page: “Unit Type” relabeled to “Unit Model” and now displays model_code — model_name when available.
 - Acceptance evaluation fix: PV rule now passes when Proposed PV ≤ Standard PV × tolerance (equality allowed).
 Previously it required ≥, which caused a false FAIL at 0 difference.
 Also added small epsilon to avoid float rounding issues.